Query Builder & Boards

 Global Filters

-Global filters allow you to filter all of your metrics by a shared property.
-For example, if your metrics were SpellUsed
+Similar to Local Filters, Global filters allow you to filter all of your metrics by a shared property, argument, or experiment.

 Breakdowns

-Finally, breakdowns allow you visualize your data by a specific property.
-For example, you could breakdown your data by SpellName
+Finally, breakdowns allow you visualize your data by variations in a specific property or argument.

 Configuring the visualization

-On the top of the visualization preview, you can filter the data by time range, and choose from a variety of visualization types, such as line charts, bar charts, and pie charts.
+At the top of the visualization preview, you can filter the data by time range, and choose from a variety of visualization types, such as line charts, bar charts, and column charts.